WWDC20Link to my 2020 Playground

-After graduating in winter 2017, I joined an integrated degree program (lit. "dual-study") at HUGO
+After graduating from High School in winter 2017, I joined an integrated degree program (lit. "dual-study") at HUGO

-It took me quite some time to get used to working within a big company and all organisazional matters, especially getting used to share my code, keyword: Git.
+It took me some time to get used to working within a big company and all organizational matters, especially getting used to sharing my code, keyword: Git.

-It also helped me to grow personally: living alone (finally) and making my own money, cosequently: Being entirely self-responsible.
+It also helped me to grow personally.
+Living alone (finally) and making my own money, consequently: Being entirely self-responsible.

-I enjoy working at HUGO BOSS very much and in my opinion it's a reat company to work for and with.
-Having a beautiful big headquaters in Metzingen, Germany with many, friendly co-workers who all are ready to help and colaborate.
+I enjoyed working at HUGO BOSS very much and in my opinion it's a great company to work for and with.
+Having a beautiful big headquarters in Metzingen, Germany with many, friendly co-workers who all are ready to help and collaborate.

 WWDC17Link to my 2017 PlaygroundBook

-It was my greates honor to be invited to join ∼5000 other developers and software engineers at
+It was my greatest honor to be invited to join ∼5000 other developers and software engineers at

-It was the first time I worked with Playgrounds on a real Project and it was both fun and exhausting to 'write' my PlaygroundBook.
-And it was even harder, given that I was about to graduate and that my finals started a few days after the deadline for application.
+It was the first time I worked with Playgrounds on a real project and it was both fun and exhausting to 'write' my PlaygroundBook.
+And it was even harder, given that I was about to graduate from high school and that my finals started a few days after the deadline for application.

-I cannot say in words how HYPED I was nor the hight that I was jumping, when I finally revieved that email for the first time in my life.
+I cannot say in words how HYPED I was, nor the hight that I was jumping, when I finally received that email for the first time in my life.

 Tech.
 Gymnasium Schwäbisch Gmünd

-This gave me a very strong basis in computer knowledge that I would need later.
+This gave me a very strong knowledge base in the field of computer science that I would need later on in my life.

-My very first Internship I had was back in 2012.
+The very first Internship I had, was back in 2012.
 It was an IT-Company which also was an authorized reseller

 I really enjoyed it and it increased my interest in technology.